qaisjp/comm2-report/chapters/20-bg/1-comm1.md

 If the `oset` parameter goes beyond the number of potentially viewable results, no resources will be shown, and the pagination buttons will still be enabled.
-This is considered to be poor user experience (UX) as a user may not know that they have reached the end of the list, and may attempt to keep click "Next" in the attempt to show more items.
-In practice, a user most likely will not click through seventy pages of pictures, so this pagination feature can be considered unnecessary.
+This is considered to be poor user experience (UX) as a user may not know that they have reached the end of the list, and may attempt to keep clicking "Next" in the attempt to show more items.
+Currently a user is presented seventy pages, and in practice, a user most likely will not click through all those pages of pictures, so this pagination feature can be considered unnecessary.

 # Resources (`?p=resources`)